 “[When there are floods] clients sometimes have a procedure done by a village provider and thereafter come to us with complications,” says nursing supervisor Lovely Yasmin.
 “And then we have to provide services with [medical equipment] that we don’t have.”

-As part of their Innovation Programme project, IPPF’s South Asia office has begun distributing UNFPA’s reproductive health kit 8 in strategic locations most prone to seasonal flooding.
+As part of their Innovation Programme project, IPPF’s South Asia office the IPPF South Asia office in collaboration with the University of Leicester and the Government of Bangladesh have has begun distributing UNFPA’s reproductive health kit 8 in strategic locations most prone to seasonal flooding.
 Kit 8 contains three months’ worth of medicine and equipment for the management of miscarriage and complications of unsafe abortion in emergency situations, essential to minimize associated morbidity and mortality.

 “I find the kits very useful,” says nurse Lipara Khatun.
 “Patients will benefit as they can avail these services closer to home and not have to come all the way to centres.”